ej2/python-quickbooks/README.rst

 change it to whatever framework/method you’re using.
 You can find additional examples of usage in `Integration tests folder`_.

+For information about contributing, see the `Contributing Page`_.

 QuickBooks OAuth
 ------------------------------------------------